DevTrainings/GitTraining/06-Branch/readme.md

 	  my_apple_app

 And you know what?
-Let's not do OS X version of our application, since we don't know how to switch into it (yet!) anyway, so let's delete it
+Let's not do OS X version of our application, since we don't know how to switch into it (yet!) anyway, so let's delete it to switch into it (yet!) anyway, so let's delete it

 	$ git branch -d my_apple_app
 	Deleted branch my_apple_app (was 1126614).